 Model drift arrived like a rogue wave for a university‑affiliated lab.
 Training on clear‑water reefs produced brittle classifiers in estuaries stained tea‑brown by runoff.
 Every optimization improved accuracy on the training distribution and widened the failure in the field.

 Definitions matter.
 They set quality assurance (QA) rules for inter‑annotator agreement and quality control (QC) checks for drift detection.
-They formally established re‑training windows and model retirement criteria.
+They institutionalized re‑training windows and model retirement criteria.
 Suddenly, the model’s job was not to be perfect; it was to be auditable.

 From dashboard to decision: wiring metrics to moves